-Ben’s Country Music Show is a two-hour weekly radio show featuring the best in country music, roots Americana and bluegrass.
+Ben’s Country Music Show is a two-hour weekly country music radio show featuring the best in country music, roots, Americana and bluegrass.
 The show is broadcast on stations across the UK, Ireland and in Australia each week, having first taken to the airwaves in 2008.
-Each week Ben Atkinson presents the show from his studio in the beautiful cathedral city of Lincoln in the English Midlands.
+Each week Ben Atkinson presents his country music radio show from a studio in the beautiful cathedral city of Lincoln in the English Midlands.

-Each week the show features the latest music from the USA and UK, mixed in with country classics and live sessions.
-Ben brings you the latest news from Nashville, This Week in Country Music and both the Billboard country album and airplay charts.
+Each week we feature the latest music from the USA and UK, mixed in with country classics and live sessions.
+Ben brings you the latest News from Nashville, This Week in Country Music and both the Billboard country album and airplay charts.

 Ben’s Country Music Show began life on 103 The Eye, a community radio station serving Melton Mowbray and the Vale of Belvoir and the first in the UK to be awarded a five-year licence by the government.
 To that end, it is the oldest community radio station in the UK.
-For the first couple of years, Ben presented the show live each week, sometimes with a guest presenter and often with a full country band squeezed into the tiny studio…. it was always great fun!
-After moving to Lincoln to study Media Production at the city’s University, Ben set up his own studio at home and the show expanded to be broadcast on a series of other community stations across the Midlands, many of which it is still featured on to this day.
+For the first couple of years, Ben presented his country music radio show live each week, sometimes with a guest presenter, and often with a full country band squeezed into the tiny studio…. it was always great fun!
+After moving to Lincoln to study Media Production at the city’s University, Ben set up his own studio at home and his country music radio show expanded to be broadcast on a series of other community stations across the Midlands, many of which it is still featured on to this day.

 Interviews and live sessions have always played an important part in Ben’s Country Music Show and Ben has been lucky enough to interview a broad cross-section of artists from the USA and the UK, including the late Lynn Anderson, Charlie McCoy, Gretchen Peters, Bob Cheevers, The Shires, Ward Thomas, John Montague, Gary Quinn and Charlie Landsborough.
-Many of these artists have become firm friends of the show and returned to co-present or play live on numerous occasions.
+Many of these artists have become firm friends of Ben’s country music radio show and have returned to co-present or play live on numerous occasions.
 You can hear a selection of these interviews at any time, right here on the website.

-Over the year’s Ben’s Country Music Show has been broadcast on a range of unique and exciting stations, including a stint on the UK’s country music station, Chris Country.
+Over the year’s Ben’s Country Music Show has been broadcast on a range of unique and exciting stations, including a stint on the UK’s first national country music radio station, Chris Country.
 Currently, the show airs on 103 The Eye, where it all began, County Linx Radio in Lincolnshire, Hermitage FM in North West Leicestershire and Wey Valley Radio in Hampshire.
 In addition, the show is also broadcast on Sunshine Radio UK, an online country music station.
-You can find out more about all of these stations and when the show is broadcast on the on-air page of this website.
+You can find out more about all of these stations and when Ben’s country music radio show is broadcast, on the on air page of this website.

-In 2018, we celebrated the show’s 10th anniversary with a month of special programmes looking back over the years.
-All of these programmes are available to listen to, including the final episode of the series which saw the tables turned as Ben was interviewed by UK musician and friend of the show, John Montague, to talk about his first decade in radio.
+In 2018, Ben’s country music radio show celebrated its 10th anniversary with a month of special programmes looking back over the years.
+All of these programmes are available to listen to, including the final episode of the series which saw the tables turned as Ben was interviewed by UK musician and friend of the show, John Montague, to talk about his first decade working in radio broadcasting.

-Looking back, it’s nice to reflect on how far the show has come.
-When the it began in 2008 the UK country music scene was a very different place – there was no C2C Festival, no major UK country acts like The Shires or Ward Thomas and country was very rarely featured on mainstream radio outside the BBC.
-In the year’s that followed Ben’s Country Music show has grown to become one of the most prominent specialist music shows on independent radio in the UK with a growing number of listeners both in the UK and internationally.
+Looking back, it’s nice to reflect on how far this particularly country music radio show has come.
+When Ben started out the UK country music scene was a very different place – there was no C2C Festival, no major UK country acts like The Shires or Ward Thomas and country music was very rarely featured on mainstream radio outside the BBC.
+In the year’s that followed, Ben’s Country Music show has grown to become one of the most prominent specialist country music radio shows on independent radio in the UK with a growing number of listeners both in the UK and internationally.